Hugh Harman: MGM Cartoons and later career

-In early 1934, Harman and Ising were hired by Metro-Goldwyn-Mayer, which launched the "Happy Harmonies" series in color (incidentally replacing fellow 1920s-era Disney veteran Ub Iwerks), in which Harman redeveloped Bosko into a realistic black kid.
-After yet another money-related quarrel, Harman and Ising were fired by MGM in 1937, being replaced by an in-house cartoon studio headed by Fred Quimby.
-That same year, Disney borrowed the Harman-Ising Ink and Paint unit for Snow White and the Seven Dwarfs and the studio also outsourced a number of cartoons for the Silly Symphonies series, although Disney ultimately only accepted Merbabies, the other shorts being released by MGM in early 1938, which after a rocky start with the in-house studio, decided to take Harman and Ising back some time later as production supervisors.
+In early 1934, Harman and Ising were hired by Metro-Goldwyn-Mayer, which launched the Happy Harmonies series in color (incidentally replacing fellow 1920s-era Disney veteran Ub Iwerks), in which Harman redeveloped Bosko into a realistic black child.
+After more budget disputes, Harman and Ising were fired by MGM in 1937, being replaced by an in-house cartoon studio headed by Fred Quimby.
+That same year, Disney reconciled with Harman and Ising, borrowing their painters for Snow White and the Seven Dwarfs in exchange for the studio producing the animation for the Silly Symphony short Merbabies.
+Two shorts planned at Harman-Ising (Pipe Dreams and The Little Bantamweight) were rejected by Roy O. Disney and sold to MGM, who hired the duo after their studio suffered from poor quality output.

 After leaving Metro in 1941, Harman founded a new studio with Disney veteran Mel Shaw.
 In 1943, the duo signed a deal with Orson Welles to adapt The Little Prince, in which Welles would play the role of the aviator while a random child actor would portray the prince.
 A few months later, Welles fell ill with hepatitis, nearly dying while recovering in Florida.
 After this, the deal fell through and the film was scrapped.

 From 1945 to 1947, Harman's production company would produce various cartoons for the army and for educational films.
+Harman was sued by MGM in 1946 after selling prints of Happy Harmonies cartoons to external companies for home and non-theatrical distribution, having retained the films' negatives and believing he owned the rights to the films.
 After a two year hiatus, Harman returned to the animation industry with The Littlest Angel, a collaboration between his company and Coronet Films.
 He also wrote the Woody Woodpecker short Convict Concerto.
 Harman's final film (albeit incomplete and entirely shipped to Coronet, completed by Gordon A. Sheehan) was Tom Thumb in King Arthur's Court.
-Harman worked on the film extensively with Mel Shaw, but ultimately gave production to Coronet because he couldn't complete it.
+Harman worked on the film extensively with Mel Shaw, but ultimately handed production to Coronet.
 The film had been in production since the 1940s, under the working title "King Arthur's Knights".